 Forge has a deep commitment to sustainability.
 We feel that sustainability can and should underpin every aspect of the design and construction of new buildings and landscapes.
 Designing and building responsibly should be integrated into the project delivery process for owners, architects, engineers, and contractors.
-In most cases, deciding at the beginning of a project to integrate modest or even somewhat aggressive sustainable features will result in no additional cost, and will decrease the long-term operating cost of a capital asset.
+In most cases, deciding at the beginning of a project to integrate modest or even somewhat aggressive sustainable features will result in minimal additional cost, and will decrease the long-term operating cost of a capital asset.

 The Campus North Residential Commons is a very innovative, sustainably designed building.
 Sustainability was built into the project delivery process.
 As part of a design competition led by Eric Eichler, the competing firms were required to meet energy use targets and to submit energy models with their design proposals.

 The aggressive energy targets established by the University led the successful design from Studio Gang to feature radiant concrete slabs to temper the space, with no forced air for heating or cooling.
 The concrete slabs contain many thousands of feet of radiant tubing, which receive a mix of hot and chilled water depending on whether the building is in heating or cooling mode.
 Each floor of the building contains four zones of temperature control.
 The system allows slab temperatures to vary by zone depending on outside air temperature and solar exposure.

 By eliminating the need for forced air to heat and cool the spaces, the building promotes the use of natural ventilation.
 Architectural metal grilles on the facade are not only for aesthetic purposes, but provide solar shading, and allow each student room to have fully operable windows, with the grilles also providing fall protection outboard of the operable windows.